-If asked to name the most common mistake made by those who run the Stanley steamer, we would say unbestiatingly, it is in opening the throttle too wide when starting.
-It is altogether too common to see the operator, in starting, show the throttle forward and start the car on the jump, with a crack to the eshaust as loud as in going up a 35 per cent grade.
-This is entirely wrong.
-It brings a tremendous and unnecessary strain on the working parts of the engine, and is still more injurious should there happen to be water in the cylinders.
+If asked to name the most common mistake made by those who run the Stanley steamer, we would say unhesitatingly, it is in opening the throttle too wide when starting.
+It is altogether too common to see the operator, in starting, shove the throttle forward and start the car on the jump, with a crack to the exhaust as loud as in going much gas to go in for complete combustion, which would be wasteful. mendous and unnecessary strain on the working parts of the engine, and is still more injurious should there happen to be water in the cylinders.